nihitkhandelwal-eng/Obsidian_Templates/Text Snippets/Annual Reflection.md

 ## Annual Reflection
-### Past Year Gratitude
+### This Year Gratitude
 - What were the most meaningful and impactful elements from the past Year?

 ---

-### Past Year Reflections & Insights
+### This Year Reflections & Insights
 - Biggest wins for the year? ;  In what moments did it feel like I was working within my zone of genius?
+ ^f9ece9
 - Biggest challenge(s) I overcame?
-- How did I rise to that/those challenges?
+How did I rise to that/those challenges?
 How did I change in the process?
 - What made me most happy this year?
-- What made me most satisfied or proud?
 - What bummed me out the most?
 Could I have done more to avoid it?
 Does it still bother me?
 Should I just let it go and move on?
 - Who had the biggest positive impact on my life?
 - What patterns and feedback loops had an impact on my life in the past year?
 Did they help or hurt?